Engine Oil Sludge: Is Caused By Your Engine Oil Breaking Down

 • Dirt and debris, that find a way inside your car’s engine.

-What Can Cause Engine Oil Sludge:
+And, What Can Cause Engine Oil Sludge:

 • Excessive idling and lots of short trips, which prevent the oil from fully cycling.

-• Environmental contaminants in the oil (like dirt and debris).
+• Environmental contaminants in the oil. (like dirt and debris)

 • Condensation, which can contaminate the oil, with moisture.